Raja Gemini

-Amrullah currently co-hosts the podcast Very That, alongside Delta Work.
+Amrullah previously co-hosted the podcast Very That alongside Delta Work.

 Early life

 Amrullah was born in Baldwin Park, California.
 They are of Dutch and Indonesian descent.
-Their late father, Abdul Wadud Karim Amrullah, was the younger brother of Indonesian ʿālim and philosopher Hamka.
-When they were three, their family moved to the island of Bali in Indonesia, their parents' native country, where they stayed for six years before returning to the U.S.
+Their father, Abdul Wadud Karim Amrullah, was the younger brother of Indonesian ʿālim and philosopher Hamka.
+When they were three, their family moved to the island of Bali in Indonesia, their parents' native country, where they stayed for six years before returning to the U.S. They grew up in La Puente, California and went to high school at Bassett High School in nearby Bassett, California.

 Career

 Career beginnings

 At sixteen years of age, Amrullah got into the drag scene by attending L.A. nightclubs with friends.
 They were part of a sector of drag that was inspired by the goth and punk subcultures.
-The first few years of their drag career in the early '90s were spent as a club kid named Crayola.
+The first few years of their drag career in the early 1990s were spent as a club kid named Crayola.

 Amrullah attended California State University, Fullerton as an art student, focusing on art direction and illustration, for two years, then decided to pursue a career in makeup artistry and female impersonation.

+Amrullah's first drag performance was in 1991 at Mills College performing "Groove Is In The Heart" by Deee-Lite.

 RuPaul's Drag Race

 They were a contestant on the third season of RuPaul's Drag Race as Raja.
 They were a member of the "Heathers" clique, which took its name from the popular cult film Heathers.
 In the final episode, after a lip-sync battle with Manila Luzon, Raja was declared the winner of the show's third season and crowned America's Next Drag Superstar.
 As part of their duties as the third-season winner of Drag Race, Amrullah toured the U.S. and Canada on Logo's Drag Race Tour in 2011.
-Raja is the first and only Asian American winner of RuPaul's Drag Race.

 In 2014, Raja joined the Drag Race Battle of the Seasons tour where they performed a lip-sync duet with Manila Luzon to the Babymetal song "Gimme Chocolate!!"

 In April 2022, Raja was announced as one of the eight returning winners that would be competing in seventh season of RuPaul's Drag Race All Stars, the first ever all-winners season of Drag Race.
 They won the title of "Queen of She Done Already Done Had Herses" and a prize of $50,000.